 Siddharth Mishra-Sharma

-I am a researcher at Anthropic, based in San Francisco.
+I am a Member of the Technical Staff at Anthropic, based in San Francisco.
 In July 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at Boston University.

 Contact: I’m best reached via email.